 Under tort law, you take the plaintiff as you find her.
 In layman’s terms, this means the defendant cannot claim the plaintiff was already injured, sick or frail and that further damage is her problem.
 The defendant is responsible for whatever harm the accident caused to the plaintiff regardless of the plaintiff’s pre-crash condition.

 For example, a professional linebacker might not be injured when a car rear-ends his vehicle.
 He is at the height of fitness and is trained to take forceful blows to his body.
 A car crash is likely to affect him differently than a petite woman with osteoporosis or a man with a preexisting herniated disk.
 However, Arizona law does not hold the already weakened conditions against the plaintiffs no matter how a stronger person would have fared.

 Proving Aggravation of a Medical Condition

 You must prove a preexisting condition just as you would a new injury, through detailed analysis of your health before and after the accident.
 A healthy person generally does not have images, doctors’ notes and other test results.
-You likely do have this valuable evidence if you have a pre-existing medical condition.
-The existence of before and after information is an advantage to proving aggravation of a pre-existing condition.
-Our attorneys use your doctors’ notes, diagnostic test results and treatments as a base for proving your condition at the time of the crash.
+You likely do have this valuable evidence if you have a preexisting medical condition.
+The existence of before and after information is an advantage to proving aggravation of a preexisting condition.
+Our Phoenix accident lawyers use your doctors’ notes, diagnostic test results and treatments as a base for proving your condition at the time of the crash.
 We can then show how the crash worsened your condition.

 Learn More About Recovering for Damages for Aggravation of Your Preexisting Condition

 An auto accident can aggravate a previous injury or illness.
 The fact that the condition already existed does not harm your case.
-Learn more about proving aggravation of a pre-existing condition during a free case evaluation with a lawyer at Hirsch & Lyon Accident Law.
+Learn more about proving aggravation of a preexisting condition during a free case evaluation with the Phoenix accident lawyers at Hirsch & Lyon Accident Law.
 Call 602-535-1900 for more information about your rights and options for recovery.